whiteclover/Lilac/README.rst

-lilac
+Lilac
 ########

-Currently, lilac is A Distributed Scheduler Task System.
+Currently, Lilac is A Distributed Scheduler Task System.

 Supports
 ===========